Members of the College Board

 David Pearson MBE, Chair

-David has 45 years’ experience of working within the NHS and is currently Vice Chair of the Staffordshire and Stoke-on-Trent Sustainability and Transformation Partnership.
+David has 49 years’ experience of working within the NHS and is currently Chair of the Staffordshire and Stoke-on-Trent Integrated Care Board and Joint Chair of the Integrated Care Partnership.
 Throughout his career he has held a variety of Clinical, Executive and Non-Executive positions including until recently the Chair of a large NHS Trust with an annual turnover of circa £380 million.
 David has extensive experience of organisational governance and partnership working.
 He brings a wealth of safeguarding experience, including managing complex safeguarding issues.
-Over the past 22 years, David was involved in the transformation of local mental health services including institutional closures and the development of a range of community mental health services.
+Over the past 35 years, David has been involved in the transformation of health services including institutional closures and the development of a range of community, health and social care services.
+He has also held honorary appointments with Keele and Staffordshire Universities.
 He was made MBE for services to Staffordshire’s Mental Health Services in 2010.
 David has a lifelong interest in the countryside and agriculture and is married with three daughters and lives on a small holding in the Staffordshire Moorlands.
-He is a Parish Councillor and has served as Chair during two terms.
+He has served as a Parish Councillor for 20 years, serving as Chair during two terms.

 Dr Elizabeth Harrison, Vice Chair